 Congratulations on joining Canterbury Toy Library!
 We hope you enjoy watching your children learn and develop through play, there are just a few things each member is responsible for as part of their membership

-Members volunteer for three hours, twice a year helping to check returned toys for completeness and cleanliness.
-Our session co-ordinator will guide you through the process.
+Members with a volunteer membership spend three hours, twice a year helping to check returned toys for completeness and cleanliness.
+These volunteer hours help keep our membership fees low and pay for part of your membership.

 Some benefits of duty are: